Takomochi/UFOs/README.md

 You can clear the filters by reloading the page.

 ## Summary
 A drawback of this webpage would be the position of the filter search.
 If we scroll down the page, we won't see the filter page, and we have to scroll up the page again.
 I would recommend setting the filter search position to be fixed for further development.
 In this way, we can always see and input criteria without going back to the top of the page.
 Furthermore, we can add filters for duration and comments.
-Duration can be filtered by number, and comments can be filtered by input word
+The duration column can be filtered by number, and the input word can filter the comments column.